 When choosing a machine to profile a floor my general rule of thumb is,

-- Thin mill epoxies = Use Planetary Diamond Grinders
+- Thin mill epoxies = Use a Planetary Diamond Grinder

-- High build epoxies = Use Shot Blasters
+- High build epoxies = Use a Shotblasters

 Epoxy flooring systems are called “systems” because there is more than just the epoxy coating itself needed for a successful outcome.
-And, primer is critical because it provides an intermediary, high-strength bonding layer.
+Primer is critical because it provides an intermediary, high-strength bonding layer.